gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </video>
   <figcaption>
     <strong>Figure 1: </strong>
-    Edge contraction &mdash; The new vertex's neighbors are the union of the neighbors from the original two vertices.
+    Edge contraction -- The new vertex's neighbors are the union of the neighbors from the original two vertices.
   </figcaption>
 </figure>